Total Income

 - related to you by blood, marriage, civil union or adoption.

-However, you are not required to report income from property that you transferred to your spouse so that he or she could contribute to a tax-free savings account (TFSA) or a first home savings account (FHSA), provided his or her contributions do not exceed the available contribution room of either account.
+However, you are not required to report income from property that you transferred to your spouse so that they could contribute to a tax-free savings account (TFSA) or a first home savings account (FHSA), provided their contributions do not exceed the available contribution room of either account.